Portrait of Billy the Kid

 Did Billy the Kid Really Die in a Shootout?
 Or Did He Cheat Death and Live to 90?

-He went by many names -- Henry McCarty, William Henry Bonney (William H. Bonney), Oliver P. Roberts (Ollie), and, most notably, Billy the Kid.
-The infamous Old West outlaw was first arrested at 16.
+He went by many names: Henry McCarty, William Henry Bonney (William H. Bonney), Oliver P. Roberts (Ollie) and, most notably, Billy the Kid.
+The infamous Old West outlaw was first arrested when he was just 16 years old.
 At the age of 18, he shot and killed a man during an altercation at an army camp in Arizona.
-At 21, he was killed -- shot by sheriff Pat Garrett -- and the man forever known as Billy the Kid was laid to rest in Fort Sumner, N.M.
+And at 21, he was shot and killed by Sheriff Pat Garrett.
+The man forever known as Billy the Kid was laid to rest in Fort Sumner, New Mexico, in 1881.
+Or was he?

-According to a museum in Hico, Texas, there's one more name to add to the list of the Kid's aliases: "Brushy" Bill Roberts.
-Brushy Bill lived out a peaceful life in the central Texas town of Hico until he suffered a heart attack while walking to the post office in 1950 at the age of 90.
-Up until his death, Brushy Bill maintained that he was Billy the Kid.
+According to the Billy the Kid Museum in Hico, Texas, there's one more name to add to the list of the Kid's aliases: "Brushy" Bill Roberts.
+Brushy Bill lived out a peaceful life in the central Texas town of Hico until suffering a fatal heart attack at the age of 90 while walking to the post office.
+Up until his death in 1950, Brushy Bill maintained that he was Billy the Kid.

 A Tale of Two Bills